Tolowa Dee-niʼ Nation: Reservation

-The Tolowa Dee-ni' Nation is a federally recognized tribe, which owns 805 acres of land on or adjacent to its reservation in Del Norte County, north of Crescent City.
-The Tolowa Dee-ni' Nation was established in 1906; their land used to consist of only 30-acres.
+The Tolowa Dee-niʼ Nation is a federally recognized tribe, which owns 805 acres of land on or adjacent to its reservation in Del Norte County, north of Crescent City.
+The Tolowa Dee-niʼ Nation was established in 1906; their land used to consist of only 30-acres.
 The nearest community is Smith River, while the nearest incorporated city is Brookings, Oregon, about 10 miles to the north.
 In 1862, the US Government established the Smith River Reservation, which consisted of 16,000 acres and which was abandoned by the U.S. in 1868.